YeMao-Zi/ym-useRequest/README-en_US.md

     trailing?: boolean;
   };

-  // Unique identifier for the request cacheKey?: string | ((params?: P) => string);
+  // Unique identifier for the cache cacheKey?: string | ((params?: P) => string);
   // Cache time, default: 5 * 60 * 1000
   // Cache will be cleared after this time